johannesmik/neurons/docs/intro/srm_network.rst

 What do neurons do?
 -------------------

-Simply said, neurons send out short peaks of current, called *spikes*, and collect spikes from other neurons.
+Simply said, neurons send out short peaks of membrane potential, called *spikes*, and collect spikes from other neurons.

 A neuron sends out spikes on it's *axon* and it collects the spikes from other neurons using it's many *dendrites*.
-The axon is connected to the dendrites by a *synapse*, which transmits the spike chemically.
-Not every synapse transmits the spike equally good (depending on many factors), some strengthen .
+The axon is connected to the dendrites by *synapses*, which transmit the spike predominantly chemically.
+Not every synapse transmits the spike equally good (depending on many factors), some strengthen, some weaken the potential.
 We will call this effect the *weight* of a synapse.

 Later we will see that neural networks can *learn*.
-This is mainly because of the different synaptic weights!
+This is because of the different synaptic weights!

 Importing the needed libraries
 ------------------------------